UCLComputerScience/COMP0016_2020_21_Team21/README.md

 The animations for the movement of the MRI machine are performed using this script.

 #### TapToPlace.cs
-The setup of the MRI room, machine and Practitioner are performed when the users tap on a flat surface.
+The setup of the MRI room, machine and Practitioner are performed when the users tap on a their screen and plane detection is successful.